 The Commission or its agents shall conduct an investigation of license applicants sufficient to make a determination under Section 3 of this Article.
-The Commission and its agents are authorized to receive state summary criminal history information, as defined in Subsection 11105(a) of the California Penal Code, or a copy thereof, maintained under a person's name by the California Department of Justice and shall not knowingly furnish such records or information to a person who is not authorized to receive the record or information.
+The Commission and its agents may be authorized to receive state summary criminal history information within the meaning of subdivision (b)(12) of section 11105 of the California Penal Code, or a copy thereof, maintained under a person's name by the California Department of Justice and shall not knowingly furnish such records or information to a person who is not authorized to receive the record or information.
 In conducting a background investigation, the Commission or its agent shall keep confidential the identity of each person interviewed in the course of the investigation.